NeuroDataDesign/orange-panda-f16s17/eeg_data/data_questions.md

 5. The order we think the EEG full_xxx.mat files are in is in the attached Excel file.
 Are we right about which file number corresponds with which paradgim, and is that true for each patient, and is there a reason the tests were run in that order?

-6. Are you planning to eventually separate the visual and resting data?
+6. What is TargOnT (it's an array in multiple of the metadata .mat files from the CMI_share folder)?

+6. Where does the actual resting eyetracking data end and the visual begin, and will the 2 files be eventually separated?